agude/agude.github.io/_books/salamandastron.md

   external enemies.

 - The story follows three parallel quests: Mara and Pikkle's mission to save Salamandastron, Arula and Samkim's search for Martin's sword, and Thrugg and Dumble's race to find a cure for the fever.

+- The battles feel weighty and damaging, even to the victors.

-{{ this_book }} features the first true _war_ in the {{ redwall_series }}
+{{ this_book }} features the first true *war* in the {{ redwall_series }}
 series: we witness warrior hares defending their mountain fortress against thousands of vermin in a full-scale conflict.
-In the previous Redwall sieges, the death of a defender was a major, book defining moment; in the siege of Salamandastron hares die with only half a sentence spared to mention it.
+In the previous Redwall sieges, the death of a defender was a major, book-defining moment; in the siege of Salamandastron, hares die with only half a sentence spared to mention it.
 It makes the war feel cruel and impersonal.
-The long patrol fought in {{ mariel }}, but this appearance highlights their mythical, Spartan-like qualities: heroic, selfless, and willing to fight to the death in service of their mission.
+The Long Patrol fought in {{ mariel }}, but this appearance highlights their mythical, Spartan-like qualities: heroic, selfless, and willing to fight to the death in service of their mission.